kxr/ocp4_setup_upi_kvm/README.md

 If you are running a single cluster on your bare metal machine, you can expose that cluster via firewalld method (port forwarding).
 If you want to host and access multiple clusters, you can use the haproxy method.

-### DNS
+### DNS (External)

-Once you have exposed your cluster(s), you must ensure you have the proper DNS entries available to your remote clients.
+Once you have exposed your cluster(s), you must ensure you have the proper DNS entries available to your external clients.
 One simple way to do this is to edit the `/etc/hosts` file on your client machines such that your exposed cluster endpoints are declared.
 The output of the `.expose_cluster.sh` script will give you an example line you can use for your `/etc/hosts` file.

 You need to expose a minimum of three endpoints: the OpenShift console, the API endpoint, and the OAuth endpoint.
 For example, if you installed with the default names (i.e. the cluster name is "ocp4" and the base domain is "local") you will need to expose these three endpoints: